RaghuGulati/rectangle-animation/README.md

 # rectangle-animation
-This is a simple javascript code to draw a rectangle.
+This is a simple javascript code to draw a rectangle and to move it by keeping one diagonal fixed.

 It contains two files animation.html and draw.js